fortinetdev/terraform-provider-fortios/website/docs/r/fortimanager_devicemanager_device.html.markdown

 * `password` - Password.
 * `ipaddr` - (Required) Fortigate's ipaddress.
 * `device_name` - (Required) Fortigate's device name.
+* `adom` - Name or ID of the ADOM where the command is to be executed on.

 ## Attributes Reference
 The following attributes are exported: